Nonasymptotic bounds on the estimation error of MCMC algorithms: Geometrically ergodic chains

-\section{Geometrically Ergodic Chains}
+\section{Geometrically ergodic chains}

-In this section we upper bound constants $ \asvar, \czero, \cone, \ctwo,$ appearing in Theorem \ref{th:BasicMSE}, for geometrically ergodic Markov chains under a quantitative drift assumption.
+In this section, we upper bound constants $ \sigma_{\mathrm {as}}^{2}(P,f), C_{0}(P), C_{1}(P,f), C_{2}(P,f),$ appearing in Theorem \ref{th:BasicMSE}, for geometrically ergodic Markov chains under a quantitative drift assumption.
 Proofs are deferred to Sections \ref{Sec:Lemmas} and \ref{Sec:Proofs}.

 Using drift conditions is a standard approach for establishing geometric ergodicity.
 We refer to \cite{roberts2004general} or \cite{meyn1993markov} for definitions and further details.
 The assumption below is the same as in \cite{baxendale2005renewal}.
-Specifically, let $J$ be the small set which appears in Assumption~\ref{as:SmallSetCond}. \begin{ass}[Geometric Drift] There exist a function $V:\X\to [1,\infty[$, constants $\lambda<1$ and $K<\infty$ such that
+Specifically, let $J$ be the small set which appears in Assumption~\ref {as:SmallSetCond}.